Mobile Pastured Eggs:

 5. Disadvantages of Mobile-Pastured Eggs

-Even though pasture-raised egg operations have multiple advantages and better methods than other egg operations, they do have a set of negative factors as well.
+Even though pasture-raised egg operations have multiple advantages and better methods than other egg operations, they do have a set of negative factors as well, like most things.

 It is important to realize many of these disadvantages are a direct result of the methods used in mobile-pastured operations.